FULRO insurgency: Central Highlands

-Former Green Beret and writer Don Bendell wrote a novel based on Vietnam's policies in the Central Highlands which accuses the Communist Vietnamese government of implementing a genocidal and discriminatory policy against the Montagnards of the Central Highlands, banning Montagnard languages and imposing Vietnamese, forcibly marrying Vietnamese men to Montagnard girls and women, colonizing the Central Highlands with massive amounts of Vietnamese settlers form the lowlands, inflicting terror on the Montagnards with the Cong An Nhân dân Việt Nam (Vietnam People's Public Security), and making them perform slave labor, erecting plantations for rubber, tea, and coffee on the Central Highlands after destroying the vegetation in the area creating "apartheid-like conditions".

-Combat History
+History

-Foundation
+Early start

 A colonization program of Kinh Vietnamese by the South Vietnamese government and united Vietnamese Communist government was implemented.
 The South Vietnamese and Communist Vietnamese colonization of the Central Highlands have been compared to the historic Nam tiến of previous Vietnamese rulers.
-During the Nam tiến (March to the South) Khmer and Cham territory was seized and militarily colonized (đồn điền) by the Vietnamese which was repeated by the state sponsored colonization of Northern Vietnamese Catholic refugees on Montagnard land by the South Vietnamese leader Diem and the introduction to the Central Highlands of "New Economic Zones" by the now Communist Vietnamese government.
+During the Nam tiến (March to the South) Khmer and Champanterritory was seized and militarily colonized (đồn điền) by the Vietnamese which was repeated by the state sponsored colonization of Northern Vietnamese Catholic refugees on Montagnard land by the South Vietnamese government and the introduction to the Central Highlands of New Economic Zones by the now Communist Vietnamese government.

-The Chinese, the Central Highlands Montagnards, Cham, and Delta Cambodians (Khmer Krom) were all alienated by the South Vietnamese government under Diem.
-The Montagnard Highlands were subjected to colonization with ethnic Vietnamese by Diem.
+The Chinese, Central Highlands Montagnards, Cham, and Delta Cambodians (Khmer Krom) were all alienated by the South Vietnamese government under Diệm.
+The Montagnards were subjected to colonization with ethnic Vietnamese by Diệm.
 A complete rejection of Vietnamese rule was felt by non-NLF tribes of the Montagnards in 1963.

-The Chinese, Khmer, and Chams were discriminated against by the South Vietnamese GVN, although the GVN treated Montagnards even worse than the three previous ethnicities, causing Montagnards to revolt again by going as far as to treat an entire Montagnard village as expendable pawn.
-The South Vietnamese and the NLF (Viet Cong) assaulted the refugee camps inhabited by Montagnards in Dalat during the Tet offensive.
+The Chinese, Khmer, and Chams were discriminated against by the South Vietnamese government, although the government treated Montagnards even worse than the three previous ethnicities, causing Montagnards to revolt again by going as far as to treat an entire Montagnard village as expendable pawn.
+The South Vietnamese and the NLF (Việt Cộng) assaulted the refugee camps inhabited by Montagnards in Đà Lạt during the Tet offensive.
 In the Central Highlands, Montagnard land was subjected to an attempted seizure by the South Vietnamese Madame Nguyễn Cao Kỳ in 1971.
 9 Montagnards and 3 Chinese were elected to South Vietnam's constitutional assembly after pressure was implemented on the government.

-Y'Bham brought FULRO to the fore in 1965 while anti-South Vietnamese propaganda was directed towards CIDG troops by FULRO leaflets attacking the Saigon regime and applauding Cambodia for its support since Prince Norodom Sihanouk launched the Indochinese People's conference in March 1963 with Y'Bham to shed light on the Montagnard situation.
+Y Bhăm Êñuôl brought FULRO to the fore in 1965 while anti-South Vietnamese propaganda was directed towards CIDG troops by FULRO leaflets attacking the Saigon regime and applauding Cambodia for its support since Prince Norodom Sihanouk launched the Indochinese People's conference in March 1963 with Y Bhăm Êñuôl to shed light on the Montagnard situation.